Please note that all YPFP New York staff positions are unpaid and on a volunteer basis.

 Skills and Qualifications

-This position requires a time commitment of approximately 10 hours per week, and successful candidates will be able to make at least a one-year commitment to the role.
-Please note that you are not required to be a YPFP member to apply, but you will be required to confirm membership to be accepted.
+This position requires a time commitment of approximately 8-10 hours per week, and successful candidates will be able to make at least a one-year commitment to the role.
+You are not required to be a YPFP member to apply, but you will be required to confirm membership to be accepted.

 How to Apply